 Irish coffee was invented

-Chef and bartender Joe Sheridan served airplane passengers the first ever Irish coffee after the flight was turned back due to bad weather.
+Chef and bartender Joe Sheridan served airplane passengers the first-ever Irish coffee.

 National Irish Coffee Day Activities

 Pour yourself a big cup of Irish coffee

 It's hard to think of a better way to celebrate National Irish Coffee Day than by indulging in a giant cup of Irish-y coffee goodness.
 Kick back, relax, and savor the flavor.